dotnetway/dotnetway.github.io/_posts/2010-12-23-Divide a table among several entities.markdown

 ---
-layout: post
 title:  "Entity Framework: Divide a table among several entities."
 date:   2010-12-23 12:15:31 +0100
+categories:
-categories: Entity Framework, .NET
+  - .NET
-comments: false
+tags:
+  - Entity Framework
 ---

 If we have a table with several frequently used fields but others used only very rarely, we can divide the table among several entities to avoid loading those fields in each query.